DataONEorg/dataone-web/content/hostedrepo.md

       details:
         - icon: icons/checkmark.svg
           name: Preservation
-          text: All data and metadata are replicated to two geographically independent data centers in California and Tennessee.
+          text: All data and metadata are replicated to two geographically independent data centers in California and Tennessee
         - icon: icons/checkmark.svg
           name: High availability
-          text: Data replicas ensure that your data remain accessible through the DataONE network even through local catastropic events such as fires or floods.
+          text: Data replicas ensure that your data remain accessible through the DataONE network even through local catastropic events such as fires or floods
       cta:
     - headline: Customization
-      text: Lorem ipsum dolor sit amet, consectetur adipiscing elit, sed do eiusmod tempor incididunt ut labore et dolore magna aliqua.
+      text: Brand your data repository with customized features allowing you to connect directly with your community.
       figure: svg/custom-domain-and-doi.svg
       details:
         - icon: icons/checkmark.svg